brianshumate/vaultron/README.md

 consul_oss_server_3  172.17.0.4:8301  alive   server  0.7.5  2         arus
 ```

+It's always best practice to use the same versions for the CLI and containers,
-Note that you'll want to ensure that your macOS binary version for Consul or
+so you'll want to ensure that your macOS binary version for Vault and
-Vault matches the one installed into the Docker containers.
+Consul match the ones you specify to run on the Docker containers.

 ### Access Control Lists and Transport Layer Security